awsdocs/aws-systems-manager-user-guide/doc_source/sysman-proxy-with-ssm-agent.md

 **Note**
 You must add the `no_proxy` setting to the file and specify the IP address listed here\.
 It is the instance metadata endpoint for Systems Manager\.
 Without this IP address, calls to Systems Manager fail\.

 1. Save your changes\.
-The system creates one of the following files, depending on the operating system type\.
+The system automatically creates one of the following files, depending on the operating system type\.
    + On Ubuntu Server instances where SSM Agent is installed by using a snap:

      `etc/systemd/system/snap.amazon-ssm-agent.amazon-ssm-agent.service.d/override.conf`